Wharton State Forest, New Jersey Revolutionary War Sites

 Map / Directions to Batsto Village

-George Washington purchased 4 monogrammed firebacks (used to line the back of fireplaces)from Charles Pettit, who was Batsto's agent in Philadelphia in the 1780s.
-Two of these can still be found in Mount Vernon, Washington's Virginia home.
+George Washington purchased four monogrammed firebacks (used to line the back of fireplaces) that were made at Batsto Iron Works.
+Two of these are still at Mount Vernon, Washington's Virginia home.
 [2]

 Batsto Village is a very interesting place, and there is much to see.
-Please note that most of the buildings and structures date to the 1800s.
-The visitors center has a museum that details the entire history of Batsto Village, including the Revolutionary War period.
+Please note that the buildings and structures which still exist here, including the Mansion shown above, date to after the Revolutionary War era.
+However, the visitor center has a museum which details the entire history of Batsto Village, including the Revolutionary War period.

 2. ^ Explanatory sign in the museum room in the Batsto Village Visitors Center.